 In all these years, Gun Facts has declined to take money from policy groups.
 No NRA, SAF, GOA cash at all (well, one tiny, local NRA members chapter once sent $100 unsolicited).
 Indeed, in 2018 we turned down two different offers (one from a national organization, and another from a state organization tightly affiliated with a national) that would have tripled our income.

-Instead, Gun Facts takes donations from readers, holds an annual fundraising event with our fans and accepts on-page sponsorships.
+Instead, Gun Facts takes donations from readers, holds (almost) annual fundraising events, and accepts on-page sponsorships.
 Retaining objectivity and quality is the cornerstone of the Gun Facts project.
 If the information isn’t sound and independent, it is not included.

-With over a decade of debunking gun control mythology, Guy Smith, the founder of the Gun Facts project, wrote Shooting The Bull – A field guide to identifying political lies in real-time.
-The gun control industry provided Guy with all the raw materials required to author the first modern book on the topic of propaganda (until the academic who wrote a forward to Shooting The Bull penned The Ten Commandments of Propaganda).
+With over a decade of debunking gun control and gun violence misinformation, Guy Smith, the founder of the Gun Facts project, wrote Shooting The Bull – A field guide to identifying political lies in real-time.
+The gun control debates provided Guy with all the raw materials required to author the first modern book on the topic of real-time propaganda analysis (until the academic who wrote a forward to Shooting The Bull penned The Ten Commandments of Propaganda).

 “The great enemy of the truth is very often not the lie: deliberate, continued, and dishonest; but the myth: persistent, persuasive, and unrealistic.” – John F. Kennedy